|

 possible.
 This is where you kill yourself.
 Applies to all players.

-Q) I seem to have mental block playing certain players.
+Q) I seem to have mental block playing certain

 I just can't beat them.
 How do I get over this?